Hal Smith, CDFA®

 V-Card

 Hal has a BA in Economics with a Minor in Psychology from the University of Georgia.
-He has also earned a graduate certificate from the Bryant University financial planning program, the NSSA designation National Social Security Advisor and the LTCP Long Term Care Professional designation, CA Health and Life Insurance license, and the Series 65, Registered Investment Advisor Representative license.
+He has also earned a graduate certificate from the Bryant University financial planning program, the certified divorce financial analyst designation, the NSSA designation National Social Security Advisor and the LTCP Long Term Care Professional designation, CA Health and Life Insurance license, and the Series 65, Registered Investment Advisor Representative license.

 Hal started his career in the financial services industry in 1985 with Charles Schwab & Co., where he excelled at managing Branches and Regions for 20 years.
 Hal spent his next 8 years at Fidelity Investments where he rose to manage Fidelity’s most affluent clients in